Marshall Rosenberg

-Marshall Bertram Rosenberg (October 6, 1934 – February 7, 2015) was an American psychologist, mediator, author and teacher.
+Marshall Bertram Rosenberg (October 6, 1934 – February 7, 2015) was an American psychologist, mediator, author, and teacher.
 Starting in the early 1960s, he developed nonviolent communication, a process for supporting partnership and resolving conflict within people, relationships, and society.
 He worked worldwide as a peacemaker, and in 1984 founded the Center for Nonviolent Communication, an international nonprofit organization for which he served as Director of Educational Services.

-Marshall Rosenberg's motivation for developing nonviolent communication was based on his own experiences at the Detroit race riot of 1943, as well as the antisemitism that he experienced in his early life.
+Rosenberg's motivation for developing nonviolent communication was based on his own experiences at the Detroit race riot of 1943, as well as the antisemitism that he experienced in his early life.

 Family

 Rosenberg was born in Canton, Ohio, to Jewish parents.
 His parents were Jean Rosenberg and Fred Donald Rosenberg.
 Rosenberg's maternal grandmother, Anna Satovsky Wiener, had nine children.
 His grandfather worked at Packard Motor Car Company and his grandmother taught workers' children to dance.
 Wiener spent her final years living with ALS with the Rosenbergs, and Rosenberg credits his family's compassionate care for Wiener during the period in his later work.

 In Steubenville, Ohio, Rosenberg's father loaded trucks with wholesale grocery stock, and Rosenberg himself went to a three-room school.
 Jean Rosenberg was a professional bowler with tournaments five nights per week.
 She was also a gambler with high-stakes backers.
 His parents divorced twice: once when Rosenberg was three and again when he left home.

 The family moved to Detroit, Michigan, one week before the Detroit race riot of 1943 in which 34 people were killed and 433 wounded.
-At an inner-city school, Rosenberg discovered anti-Semitism and internalized it.
+At an inner-city school, Rosenberg discovered antisemitism and internalized it.
 Rosenberg married his first wife, Vivian, in 1961.
 They had three children.
 In 1974, he married his second wife, Gloria, whom he divorced in 1999.
 He married his third wife, Valentina (a.k.a.
 Kidini) in 2005, with whom he remained until his death in 2015.